kunalvarudkar/Mind-Game-/README.md

 # Mind-Game-
+Developer :- Kunal Varudkar
-Developed in C language using Graphics library
+Needs Gcc compiler for linux and Turbo C or any other compiler for Windows Developed in C language using Graphics library
 2 modes of Game :- user and Cpu
 With CPU :- an algo will work which will try to predict the colors which user has selected